-Kotion Each have kindly supplied us with our first peripheral to review so before we begin I’d like to introduce how peripheral reviews will work on Full Sync as they will be scored on a different system.
+Kotion Each have kindly supplied us with our first peripheral to review, the GS2000 headset, so before we begin I’d like to introduce how peripheral reviews will work on Full Sync as they will be scored on a different system.

 Peripheral reviews will combine an aggregate score across four important factors.
 Functionality, Comfort, Build Quality, and, most importantly for some of us, Value for Money.
 Each of these individual headers will have their own score – giving you a balanced view of how the gear performs.
 This gives us the freedom to rate everything fairly based on its own merits.